 The City of Stonnington is opening up additional outdoor dining spaces for hospitality businesses.
-Encouraging hospitality businesses to apply for a COVID-19 Roadside Dining Permit is one of the ways we did this in late 2020 and early 2021.
+Encouraging hospitality businesses to apply for a COVID-19 Roadside Dining Permit was one of the ways we did this in late 2020 and early 2021.

-- The speed limit must be less than or equal to 40 km/h on the street.
+- The speed limit must be less than or equal to 40 km/h on the street

-- On street dining cannot replace blue restrictions (such as accessible parking spaces), red zones (such as No Stopping areas, Loading Zones, Truck Zones, Taxi Zones, Mail Zones) or green parking restrictions less than 1 hour (see below for more information about this).
+- On street dining cannot replace blue restrictions (such as accessible parking spaces), red zones (such as No Stopping areas, Loading Zones, Truck Zones, Mail Zones) or green parking restrictions less than 1 hour (see below for more information about this).

 - On street dining is not permitted in bus zones, abutting tram stops or clearways.